mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 - A language and environment for statistical computing and graphics
 - R is lightweight, free, open-source and cross-platform
-- Works with contriburted packages - [currently](https://cran.r-project.org/web/packages/) 12,325 -extensibility
+- Works with contributed packages - [currently](https://cran.r-project.org/web/packages/) 12,325 -extensibility
 - Automation and recording of workflow (reproducibility)
-- Optimized work flow - data manipulation, analysis andvisualization all in one place
+- Optimized work flow - data manipulation, analysis and visualization all in one place
 - R does not alter underlying data - manipulation and visualization in memory
 - R is great for repetative graphics